Shane Buechele: Kansas City Chiefs

-After going undrafted in the 2021 NFL Draft, Buechele signed with the Kansas City Chiefs as an undrafted free agent on May 13, 2021.
-He was waived on August 31, 2021.
-The following day he was signed to their practice squad.
-He was elevated from the practice squad on November 16, 2021.
-In the 2022 NFL season, Buechele was a part of the Chiefs Super Bowl LVII victory after they defeated the Philadelphia Eagles.
+After going undrafted in the 2021 NFL draft, Buechele signed with the Kansas City Chiefs as an undrafted free agent on May 13, 2021.
+He was waived on August 31, 2021 and the following day he was signed to their practice squad.
+He was elevated from the practice squad on November 16, 2021 but spent the rest of the season on the inactive list.